aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/upgrade-overview.md

 If you are using an Kubernetes API-compatible client, you modify your workload cluster spec yaml and apply the modified yaml to your management cluster.
 The EKS Anywhere lifecycle controller, which runs on the management cluster, reconciles the desired changes on the workload cluster.

 As of EKS Anywhere version `v0.19.0`, management components can be upgraded separately from cluster components.
 This is enables you to get the latest updates to the management components such as Cluster API controller, EKS Anywhere controller, and provider-specific controllers without impact to your workload clusters.
 Management components can only be upgraded with the `eksctl anywhere` CLI, which has new `eksctl anywhere upgrade plan management-components` and `eksctl anywhere upgrade management-component` commands.
-For more information, reference the [Upgrade management components page.]({{< relref "./management-components-upgrade" >}})
+For more information, reference the [Upgrade Management Components page.]({{< relref "./management-components-upgrade" >}})

 ### Upgrading EKS Anywhere Versions